rollerworks-graveyard/RollerworksMultiUserBundle/docs/index.md

 **Caution:** Make sure FOSUserBundle always comes before the RollerworksMultiUserBundle.

+**Note:** If you want to use the SonataUserBundle make sure to NOT set the FOSUserBundle as parent, every bundle can only have one parent.

-Enable the bundle in the kernel:
+Enable the bundles in the kernel:

 ``` php
 <?php